M. S. Golwalkar: RSS leadership

-After Golwalkar rejoined the RSS, Hedgewar apparently began grooming him for leadership and he was placed in charge of the All-India Officers' Training Camp from 1937 to 1939.
-Golwalkar's abilities (managing complex details of the large camp, public speaking, reading and writing) were appreciated.
+After Golwalkar rejoined the RSS, Hedgewar began grooming him for leadership and he was placed in charge of the All-India Officers' Training Camp from 1937 to 1939.
+Although he had only ever been a lab assistant, Golwalkar presented himself as a professor, in an attempt to enhance popular admiration and glorify his personality.
+His acquaintances and followers referred to him as "Guruji" (meaning "Teacher"), largely due to his image as a former professor and intellectual.

+Golwalkar's abilities (managing complex details of the large camp, public speaking, reading, and writing) were appreciated.
 In 1938, he was asked to translate G. D. Savarkar's 1934 Marathi language Rashtra Mimansa (Nationalism) into Hindi and English.
 The resulting book, We, or Our Nationhood Defined, was published in Golwalkar's name and regarded as a systematic treatment of RSS ideology; the claim that it was an abridged translation was only made by Golwalkar in a 1963 speech.
-However, a comparative analysis of Marathi language Rashtra Mimansa and "We, or Our Nationhood Defined" shows that the later was indeed not a translation, but only text inspired by the former.
+However, a comparative analysis of Marathi language Rashtra Mimansa and We, or Our Nationhood Defined shows that the latter was indeed not a translation, but only text inspired by the former.
 Specifically, the pro-Nazi ideas were Golwalkar's own.

-In 1939, at a Gurudakshina festival, Hedgewar announced that Golwalkar would be the next general secretary (sarkaryavah, the second-most-important position in the RSS).
+In 1939, at a Gurupooja festival, Hedgewar announced that Golwalkar would be the next general secretary (sarkaryavah, the second-most-important position in the RSS).
 A day before his death on 21 June 1940, he gave Golwalkar a sheet of paper asking him to be the RSS leader.
 On 3 July, five state-level sanghchalak (directors) in Nagpur announced Hedgewar's decision.

 Golwalkar's choice was said to have stunned the RSS volunteers as Hedgewar had passed over several senior activists.
-Golwalkar's background, training, and interests made him an unlikely successor, and Balasaheb Deoras said that several RSS leaders were sceptical about Golwalkar's ability as a sarsanghchalak.
+Golwalkar's background, training, and interests made him an unlikely successor, and Madhukar Dattatraya Deoras said that several RSS leaders were skeptical about Golwalkar's ability as a sarsanghchalak.
 In retrospect, Hedgewar's grooming (including encouragement to obtain a law degree and the authorship of We, or Our Nationhood Defined), is seen as key to Golwalkar's later success.
-One reason advanced for his choice is that he was thought likely to maintain RSS independence, otherwise liable to be regarded as a youth front of the Hindu Mahasabha.
+One reason for his choice is that he was thought likely to maintain RSS independence, otherwise liable to be regarded as a youth front of the Hindu Mahasabha.

-As RSS' leader for more than 30 years, Golwalkar made it one of the strongest religious-political organisations in India; its membership expanded from 100,000 to over one million, and it branched out into the political, social, religious, educational and labour fields through 50 front organisations.
+As the leader of the RSS for more than 30 years, Golwalkar made it one of the strongest religious-political organisations in India; its membership expanded from 100,000 to over one million, and it branched out into the political, social, religious, educational, and labour fields through 50 front organisations.
 The RSS extended to foreign countries, where Hindus were recruited into organisations such as the Bharatiya Swayamsevak Sangh or the Hindu Swayamsevak Sangh.
 There was a subtle yet important shift in the RSS worldview.
-One of Golwalkar's major innovations was an anti-communist, anti-socialist ideology, with the slogan "Not socialism but Hinduism."
+One of Golwalkar's major innovations was an anti-communist, anti-socialist ideology, with the slogan "Not socialism but Hinduism".
 According to D. R. Goyal, the RSS' anti-Marxist tinge made it popular with the wealthy sections of society who generously supported it.